OnsieaStudio/OnsieaLogger/README.md

 # OnsieaLogger

-Simple information logging system, used in particular for Onesie studio projects
+OnsieaLogger is a simple, libre and opensource information logging system developped by Onsiea Studio and contributors in Java language, used in particular for Onsiea studio projects.